minggli/chatbot/README.md

 To list all leaflets or leaflet for the chosen symptom.

 ## Further ideas and development
-Using vector representation of words rather than sparse matrix to extract proximity of documents;
+Using vector representation of words (e.g. Word2Vec) rather than sparse matrix to extract proximity of semantic meanings in embedded space;

-Explore Convolutional Neural Net as text classification alternative to Naive Bayes
+Explore LSTM as text classification alternative to Naive Bayes